GnegDev/gnegz/README.md

 # gnegz
 silly minesweeper

-Lclick to open a cell
+Lclick to open a cell\n
 Rclick to mark